-Career stage
+Career Stage

 - Applications will be accepted from full-time, independent faculty at academic research institutions.
-Applicants must have received their first independent faculty appointment on or between November 1, 2015 and November 1, 2020. - We understand that there is a continuum of independence at many institutions beginning with emerging independence at the Instructor level.
+Applicants must have received their first independent faculty appointment on or between November 1, 2016 and November 1, 2021.
+Tenured faculty who received their first appointment within this window are eligible to apply. - We understand that there is a continuum of independence at many institutions beginning with emerging independence at the Instructor level.
 However, to level the playing field and ensure that all applicants have only one window of eligibility, we consider the tenure track Assistant Professor appointment to be the first independent faculty appointment. - If an Applicant has been on medical or family leave, or if research was interrupted for other reasons, this period of absence does not count towards eligibility.
 Please address any gaps in work history in the Personal Statement on the Biosketch.
 The Office of Sponsored Research must confirm the leave of absence as well as applicant eligibility. - Researchers may apply to the Smith Family Foundation: Odyssey Award no more than 2 times during their window of eligibility.
 The second application may be a resubmission of the first with substantive changes, or a new proposal.